xrdocs/cloud-scale-networking/_blogs/ios-xr-at-CLUS19.md

 CiscoLive San Diego will welcome thousands of visitors from June 9th to 13th, 2019.
 It's a unique opportunity to hear about IOS XR and the platforms powered by this operating system.
-We propose you a chronological view of the different techtorials, breakout sessions, devnet labs and WISP (Walk-In Self-Paced) labs.
+We propose you a view of the different techtorials, breakout sessions, devnet labs and WISP (Walk-In Self-Paced) labs.
 Hope to see you there :)

 ### Instructor-Led Lab (priced in addition to the Main Conference pass)